Charles

 whole, wherein the efficiency of the system is greatly decreased

-as a result of discarding the heat of compression in the attempted
+as a result of discarding the heat of compression in the

-isothermal compression processes conventionally utilized.
+attempted isothermal compression processes conventionally

-produced a truly revolutionary adiabatic compressor, the
+approach, applicant has produced a truly revolutionary adiabatic

-is achieved in either the form of a compressor or a pneumatic
+adiabatic energy transfer is achieved in either the form of a

 With reference to FIGS. 14, 15 and 16, a preferred embodiment of